 - Limited venting options

 Related: You may be interested in moving away from the traditional tent and go for a hammock instead.
-Emerald Mountain Outfitters have a camping hammock which is made of lightweight ripstop parachute material and comes with everything you need to set it up.
+Emerald Mountain Outfitters have an EMO Camping Hammock which is made of lightweight ripstop parachute material and comes with everything you need to set it up.
 It’s easy to use and extremely lightweight.